n1vux/articles/11-11-11/Mass-11-11-KIA.md

 ## GAF / French Army of Belgium ###

-Two US divisions, 37th and 91st, and 53 Art.Bde, were operating under (respectively) Fr.
-XXXIV and Fr.XXX Corps, French Army of Belgium, Group of Armies Flanders / Grand Army of Flanders, King of Belgians in titular command, in Belgium, Ypres-Lys offensive, 28 Oct - 11 Nov.
+Two US divisions, 37th Div and 91st Div, and 53d Art.Bde, were operating under (respectively) Fr.
+XXXIV and Fr.XXX Corps, French Army of Belgium, Group of Armies Flanders / Grand Army of Flanders, King of Belgians in titular command (and the French Chief of Staff in de facto command), in Belgium, Ypres-Lys offensive, 28 Oct - 11 Nov.

 Relatively few Massachusetts soldiers were in these units, so none KIA 11-11.
 Mass.Comm Gold Star report [^MaCommGold] lists earlier KIA with these units